NVIDIA Developer Zone

 Q: How can I debug my CUDA code?

 There are several powerful debugging tools which allow the creation of break points and traces.
 Tools exist for all the major operating systems and multi-GPU solutions and clusters.
-Please visit the CUDA Tools and Ecosystem Page for the latest lists.
+Please visit the CUDA Tools and Ecosystem Page for the latest debugging tools.

 Q: How can I optimize my CUDA code?